rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 Iʼd like to begin this post with a disclaimer: Iʼm not an accessibility expert.
 In fact, web accessibility scares me; itʼs that daunting consideration when kicking off a web project that can send shivers down the spines of the hardiest developers.
 Luckily, us web folk love a challenge!

 The purpose of this post is to talk about the common misunderstanding that accessibility means catering for blind people almost exclusively.
-Iʼve found myself frustrated by “accessibility tunnel-vision” on a number of occasions recently which has me inspired to explain *my* understanding of web accessibility; who exactly are we trying to cater for?
+Iʼve found myself frustrated by “accessibility tunnel-vision” on a number of occasions recently which has me inspired to explain *my* understanding of web accessibility.
+Who exactly are we trying to cater for?
 Weʼll start with the obvious:

 ## Blind Or Part-Sighted Users ##